railken/search-query/README.md

 ### NULL, NOT NULL
-These operators doesn't require a node after the operator.
+These operators don't require a node after the operator.
 ```
 deleted_at is null
 deleted_at is not null